executebig/www/content/fellowship/curriculum.md

 _Have you wondered how the devices around you function?_

 * How do physical devices interact with the real-world?
-* In the simplest way possible, how do we build something simple with a piece of hardware?
+* How do we build something simple with a piece of hardware?
 * What is the Circuit Playground Express, and what can we do with it?
 {{< /expand >}}